-OPERATIVE PARAMETERS: All patients were operated on through a median sternotomy on CPB with moderate general hypothermia ($30^{\circ}C-32^{\circ}C$).
-Recording of the following data : Ischemic time (in mins).
-Bypass time (in mins), The type and size of mitral valve (mechanical or tissue valve)
+OPERATIVE PARAMETERS: All patients were operated on through a median sternotomy on CPB with moderate general hypothermia (30°C-32°C).
+Recording of

 POSTOPERATIVE PARAMETERS: Patients were transferred postoperative to surgical ICU on mechanical ventilation. monitoring of the vitals signs including (blood pressure, pulsations, ICTs drainage, urine output).
 Inotropic support specially the need of miliniron infusion.
 Weaning from mechanical ventilation and time needed for extubation is recorded.
 Post-operative ECHO is done and the following data is obtained (EF, TAPSE, ESPAP)